 Rainwater collection is an important part of the LEED process to help reduce runoff volume, and improve water quality on sustainable sites.
 To effectively capture this water for redistribution, a collection system such as the roofing and gutter systems on a project must capture up to 25% of the water from impervious or hard surfaces.
-This water can then be filtered and reused in the buildings sustainable water system, or released into a public wastewater treatment facility.
+This water can then be filtered and reused in the building's sustainable water system, or released into a public wastewater treatment facility.

-While a number of base materials like asphalt, slate or tile roofs can be used as rainwater collection catchments, metal is often the preferred system.
+While a number of base materials like asphalt, slate or tile roofs can be used as rainwater collection catchments, metal roofs are often the preferred system.
 This preference has less to do with the base material and more to do with the potential contaminants that may grow on the material itself.
 Metal roofs are often coated in anti-microbial paint systems, and shed larger materials easily without the range of cracks and crevices for materials to adhere to.

 Understanding how effective your rainwater collection system will be using your roof can be determined by using the following formula:

-Bridger Steel provides eco-friendly builders with the ideal rainwater catchment surface —creating lasting beauty and conserving resources with safe, easy and effective metal roofing.
+Bridger Steel provides eco-friendly builders with the ideal rainwater catchment surface —creating lasting beauty and conserving resources with safe, easy, and effective metal roofing.

 For more information or advice, contact a Product Specialist